 A safe jobsite for you and our workers.
-Safety is our top concern, so we are:
+Safety is our top concern.

 - Before crews leave for a shift, we do a walkthrough of the site to make sure the area is safe, according to Occupational Safety and Health Administration (OSHA) national standards, for customers and our workers.

 Keeping an ear on the noise.
 Unfortunately, getting the job done on-time means there will be noisy times.
-Here’s what you need to know about the rules we follow and what we’re doing to minimize disruptions including:
+Here’s what you need to know about the rules we follow and what we’re doing to minimize disruptions.

-- You will see us using large pieces of fabric called sound blankets around the jobsite to help absorb the noise, especially on stationary equipment along the fence lines where you’re walking.
+You will see us using large pieces of fabric called sound blankets around the jobsite to help absorb the noise, especially on stationary equipment along the fence lines where you’re walking.
 We have also installed sound barriers around pieces of equipment that are particularly noisy, which are installed on the inside of plywood around a machine.

 Opening up the lines of communication.
 Even though we’re doing our best, we know there could be issues that you see or hear before we do.
 The most direct way to get us your input is through this dedicated comment form: https://mta-nyc.custhelp.com/app/comments_ltrain